evo-biomech/replicAnt/docs/03_Bringing_3D_models_into_Unreal_guide.md

 ![](../images/14_send2ue_collection.PNG)

-6. If you haven't done that already, launch **FARTS.uproject** by double clicking on the file.
+6. If you haven't done that already, launch **replicAnt.uproject** by double clicking on the file.
 We need to check whether Unreal has the right plugins enabled to receive data from our Blender instance.
 Click on **Settings** (top left) and then on **Plugins**.

 ![](../images/15_ue_plugins.PNG)